 You may also want to check out other fringe elements such as the number of handles as well as storage facilities for supplies like clipboards, barcode scanners, etc., contingent on your facility.
 Depending on the choice, you will also have to deal with the pros and cons of each warehouse picking cart design and discover ways to work around it.
 For instance, some picking carts allow associates to angle the shelf levels for ergonomic design and improved visibility, which could be ideal for transporting small parts.

 The durability of a warehouse picking cart is essential, given that it will cost you anywhere between a few hundred to thousands of dollars per cart.
-You must choose a picking cart that is rugged and guaranteed to last a long time, given that it is expensive and is a crucial part of your daily operations.
+You must choose a rugged picking cart that is guaranteed to last a long time, given that it is expensive and a crucial part of your daily operations.